-Today we will talk about low impact cardio for seniors.
-Low impact cardio doesn’t build significant strength but it has an important function for improving recovery, maintaining endurance and stamina.
-It also has very beneficial effects for heart health and circulation.
+In this article, you will learn about low impact cardio for seniors.
+Low impact cardio doesn’t build significant strength but it has an important function in improving recovery and maintaining endurance and stamina.
+It also has very beneficial effects on heart health and circulation.

 But if you don’t live a very active lifestyle, your overall health can benefit greatly from adding a bit of daily low impact cardio to your routine.

 So how do you know if you are active enough?
-Well this one is hard to answer as it depends a bit on your age and what kinds of activities you do.
-One of the best ways to find out is to use a simple pedometer (tip: you can use your smartphone) to count your steps every day for several weeks.
+Well, this one is hard to answer as it depends a bit on your age and what kinds of activities you do.
+One of the best ways to find out is to use a simple pedometer to count your steps every day for several weeks.
 You can use your smartphone as I talked about in the article Free Pedometers For Seniors.

-If you routinely hit 10 000 steps or close to it, your are probably active enough already.
-The problem with this method is that it won’t take into count all activities and some activities can confuse the counter.
+If you routinely hit 10 000 steps or close to it, you are probably active enough already.
+The problem with this method is that it won’t take into count all activities.
+And some activities can confuse the counter.
 Cycling is a typical activity that is very good for health but doesn’t register well with pedometers.

-If you are a person that walks or cycles to the grocery store and to most nearby places, you choose to use the stairs more often than not, you do your own cleaning and have some active hobbies like home improvement, gardening or golf, you are very likely active enough.
+If you are a person that walks or cycles to the grocery store and to most nearby places, choose to use the stairs more often than not, do your own cleaning and have some active hobbies like home improvement, gardening, or golf, you are very likely active enough.

-If on the other hand you are someone who chooses to use a car even for short trips, doesn’t do their own cleaning and mostly enjoys staying on the couch or in front of the laptop, you probably need some work on your cardiovascular health and low impact cardio is great for improving your overall health.
+If on the other hand, you are someone who chooses to use a car even for short trips, doesn’t do their own cleaning, and mostly enjoys staying on the couch or in front of the laptop.
+You probably need some work on your cardiovascular health.
+Low impact cardio is great for improving your overall health.

 Let’s look at what exactly is low impact cardio and what are its benefits before looking at some exercises.